jorisschellekens/borb-examples/README.md

 ### 2.10.1 Adding dummy text

-`borb` comes with the class `Lipsum` (in `borb.pdf.canvas.lipsum.lipsum`) which has two methods:
+`borb` comes with the class `Lipsum` (in `borb.pdf.canvas.lipsum.lipsum`) which has the following methods:
-- : allowing you to generate the classic lorem ipsum text
+- `generate_lipsum_text` : allowing you to generate the classic lorem ipsum text
+- `generate_lewis_carroll_text` : allowing you to generate a Lewis Carroll inspired dummy text
-- : allowing you to generate a more Bob Ross inspired dummy text
+- `generate_jane_austen_text` : allowing you to generate a Jane Austen inspired dummy text
+- and more (check them out, they provide some much-needed distraction from the boring `Lorem Ipsum` classic)

 Both methods use a markov model to generate text similar to the text they've been trained on.